sengopal/sengopal.github.com/_posts/2012-08-16-personal-css-style-guidelines.md

 ##Formatting of rulesets

 Indent by 2 spaces at a time. (for both HTML and CSS).
-Don’t use tabs or mix tabs and spaces for indentation.
+Donâ€™t use tabs or mix tabs and spaces for indentation.
 All code has to be lowercase: This applies to element names, attributes, attribute values (unless text/CDATA), selectors, properties, and property values (with the exception of strings such as `<img src="item.png" alt="Android Mobile Phone">`).

 1. Add two blank lines between sections and one blank line between blocks in a section.
 Separate each ruleset by a blank line.